 As judicial practice shows, in all cases heard in 2016–2018, the applicant was one of the parents of the child.
 In almost all cases, the claim was brought against the other parent and in only one case it was brought against the grandmother of the child.

 Where it was necessary, if parties were unable to come to court as a result of living far from court, video conferencing was in use, according to Article 155.1 of the Code of Civil Procedure.

-- The term for consideration of return cases is 42 days from the date of filing a return claim (Article 244.15 of the Code of Civil Procedure).
+The term is 42 days from the date of filing a return claim (Article 244.15 of the Code of Civil Procedure).

 In certain cases, the term for proceedings was exceeded due to different reasons, such as:

 – taking of additional evidence;